Laser ultrasonics: Industrial applications

 Well established applications of laser-ultrasonics are composite inspections for the aerospace industry and on-line hot tube thickness measurements for the metallurgical industry.
 Optical generation and detection of ultrasound offers scanning techniques to produce ultrasonic images known as B- and C-scans, and for TOFD (time-of-flight-diffraction) studies.
 One of the first demonstrations on small defects (as small as 3mm x 3mm) in composites was demonstrated by Dewhurst and Shan in 1993, for which they were awarded an outstanding paper award by the American Society for Non-Destructive Testing in 1994.
 This was also the time when significant developments on composite examinations were developed from the National Research Council of Canada and elsewhere.

 A wide range of applications have since been described in the literature.
+In 2022 the first online grain size gauge based on laser ultrasonics was installed in the hot strip mill in Borlänge Sweden to monitor the grain size along the length of the steel strip after the last stand.